ericminio/conferences/magic-number.md

 ## Next move

-Assuming a coding kata is useful for real life, then I want the next move to build up my muscle memory for real life.
+Assuming a coding kata is useful for real life, then I want the practice to build up my muscle memory for real life.
 When all my tests are green I have 2 options: a: write a new test, or b: refactor.
 Maybe in real life, I have no idea which new test to write, or maybe I have no clue how to refactor the current code.
 Maybe the  test is an internal test exercising an internal class, or maybe the test is an external test like a Selenium test clicking on a page and expecting something that the current code produces with a MagicNumber.

 What works well for me is to **move the MagicNumber** inside my architecture, creating it if needed.
 In the context of a coding kata, it could mean something like the following.